elsyifa/Regression-Pyspark/README.md

   - One-hot Encoding, which is mapping the label column (string label) on the binary column.
   - Vector assembler, which is mapping all columns in vector.

-    In this step, first I check the distinct values in each categorical columns between data train and data test.
+    In this step, first I checked the distinct values in each categorical columns between data train and data test.
 If data train has distinct values more than data test in one or more categorical column, data train and data test will be joined then apply feature engineering on that data combination - this merger is needed to avoid error in modelling due to differences length of vector between data train and data test- length of vector (result of feature engineering of data combination) must be same between data train and data test so we can move to the next step, modelling and prediction.
 But if distinct values between data train and data test same, we will apply feature angineering on data train and data test separately then move to the next step modelling and prediction.
     ![alt text](https://github.com/elsyifa/Regression-Pyspark/blob/master/Images/feature_engineering.png)
     ![alt text](https://github.com/elsyifa/Regression-Pyspark/blob/master/Images/feature_engineering2.png)
     ![alt text](https://github.com/elsyifa/Regression-Pyspark/blob/master/Images/feature_engineering3.png)